 Landfill Alternatives

-As space for our trash runs out, alternatives to landfills become more critical.
-When city governments focus on alternatives like prevention, recycling, and recovery, they can reduce solid waste disposal.
+As space for our trash runs out, alternatives become more critical.
+When city governments focus on prevention, recycling, and recovery, they can reduce solid waste disposal.

-Organic landfills are not required by EPA regulations, but they are becoming more popular as communities look for eco-forward solutions like composting.
+Organic landfills are not required by the EPA, but they are becoming more commonplace as communities look for eco-forward solutions like composting.
 Green landfills provide a place for people to take organic waste and save valuable space in MSWLFs, which prevent food and organic waste from decomposing because of the layering system.